anngroong/podcasts/content/episode/203-gev-iskajyan-artsakh-blockade-flash-update-20230113.md

 ##Discussion

 * [Internet connectivity](https://armenpress.am/eng/news/1101642.html) was restored in Artsakh later this afternoon.
 * Today is the 33rd day of the #ArtsakhBlockade - but it also marks the 33rd anniversary of the Baku and Sumgait pogroms against Armenians in Azerbaijan.
+Does anything ever change, when it comes to hate against the Armenians in Azerbaijan?

 # Wrap-up